top of page

 This Tailgate Talk is part of the NLTAPA collection.

-Safety is the most important reason you inspect your vehicle.
-As a responsible operator, your number one job concern is safety for yourself and for others on the road.
-A vehicle defect found during an inspection could save you problems later on.
-You could have a breakdown on the road which will cost time and lost productivity, or even worse, a crash caused by the defect.
+Safety is the most important reason to inspect your vehicle.
+As a responsible operator, your top priority is the safety of yourself and others on the road.
+A defect discovered during an inspection could prevent a breakdown, lost productivity, or, worse, a crash.

-Federal and state laws require that drivers inspect their vehicles.
-A pre-trip inspection will help you find problems before they happen.
-The EM-78 "Operators Daily Report for Mobile Equipment" is the form to use and contains all of the necessary inspection points on a dump truck including snow plowing equipment.
+Federal and state laws require drivers to inspect their vehicles.
+A pre-trip inspection helps you identify problems before they happen.
+Use the EM-78 "Operator’s Daily Report for Mobile Equipment", which contains all the necessary inspection points for dump trucks, including snow plow equipment.
 A similar form is available for inspection loaders.

 bottom of page